skiluvia/ai-case-study/README.md

 ## Overview and Origin

 Construction is a tough work that is only getting tougher.
 With skilled workers retiring at a record rate, there is lack the workers needed for manual labor.
-This workforce gap leaves the construction industry in a constant state of catch-up. **Canvas Construction** focus on drywall finishing process by reducing the number of days and manual labor that is required to achive the goal with a superb quality.
+This workforce gap leaves the construction industry in a constant state of catch-up. **Canvas Construction** focuses on drywall finishing process by reducing the number of days and manual labor that is required to achive the goal with a superb quality.
 Canvas Drywall finishing robot in the hands of skilled workers will revolutionize how buildings are built.

 Canvas is faily new company and it started in 2017.
-It is primarily focused on construction industry.

-* Who are the founders of the company?
-- Kevin Albert is the founder and COE of the company.
-He focused on machines

-* How did the idea for the company (or project) come about?
-- Kevin from a robotic field and he was alway facinated by how robotics provided us capabilities we did not have.
+It is primarily focused on construction industry. *Kevin Albert* is the founder and COE of the company.
+He focused on machines in his past.
+Kevin from a robotic field and he was always facinated by how robotics provided us with capabilities we did not have.
 Robotics brings in mechanical and software enginering together.
-He learned how to design alogorythms where a robotic walking dog can navigate through a terrain.
-He compared this with construction environment where there are a lot uncertainty.
+He learned how to design algorythms where a robotic walking dog can navigate through a terrain.
+He compared this with construction environment where there are a lot uncertainty around you.
 Machines paired with Human takes the power from both sides.

 There were a few criteria the company looked at to come up with the design solution or what issue they are trying to address.